 Go ahead, Google “orange cats” – they’re all tabbies.
 Even if their stripes are faint, they’re there.
 So, while all orange cats are tabbies, not every tabby is orange.

 While it’s true that a higher percentage of orange tabbies are male, the ratio is actually about 80 percent male to 20 percent female.
 And it’s not some sort of magic — it’s genetics.
 The X chromosome is responsible for the orange coloring.
 Females possess two Xs and males possess XY.
-Hence, a female orange tabby requires the sire and the dam to pass on the orange genes.
+Hence, a female orange tabby cat requires the sire and the dam to pass on the orange genes.
 But males only need the orange gene from their mothers.

-One of the most distinctive markings on the orange tabby is the “M” above his eyes.
+One of the most distinctive markings on the orange tabby cat is the “M” above his eyes.
 This is seen in all types of tabbies, so it’s not just the orange kitties that boast these cool peeper accoutrements!
 Tabby stripes are probably predominant because of their camouflage properties, so it’s most likely that the markings helped them hide in the wild.
 Depending on the orange tabby’s parental décor choices, this may or may not be the case for the modern tabby.

-National Geographic reported that personality is tied to a cat’s coat color.
+National Geographic reports that personality is tied to a cat’s coat color.
 Guess who won anecdotally “most gregarious?”
 Of course, every cat’s personality is different, but Amy Wester has lived with many different cats over the years, and “MoMo” short for — you know it! — MotorMouth, is a testament to the findings.
 “He’s the most affectionate and happiest cat,” says Amy.
 “When we rescued him 11 years ago, his constant loud purring could be heard throughout the house.”
 His name is fitting, and even more so today: “MoMo hasn’t stopped purring since we got him!”